ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

-Given a class hierarchy representing a set of objects, and a container for a collection of objects, the composite [design pattern]{.term} addresses the relationship between the object hierarchy and a bunch of behaviors on the objects.
-In the composite design, each object is required to implement the collection of behaviors.
-This is in contrast to the procedural approach where a behavior (such as a tree [traversal]{.term}) is implemented as a method on the object collection (such as a [tree]{.term}).
+Given a class hierarchy representing a set of objects, and a container for a collection of objects, the composite [design pattern]{.term} addresses the relationship between the object hierarchy and a bunch of behaviours on the objects.
+In the composite design, each object is required to implement the collection of behaviours.
+This is in contrast to the procedural approach where a behaviour (such as a tree [traversal]{.term}) is implemented as a method on the object collection (such as a [tree]{.term}).
 Procedural tree traversal requires that the tree have